 I became a believer between the fantasy and political thrillers.
 The heathen books became more and more difficult to read.
 But I had no choice.
 I’d already read all the C.S.
 Lewis fiction.
 What happened was a decision to try and write some fiction which told the truth about spiritual reality.
 I’ve been on that quest since the mid-1980s or even earlier.
 But as far as I knew, I couldn’t write.

 Then the Lord saw to it that I wrote six textbooks for my technical-vocational desktop publishing curriculum, beginning in 1994.
 I discovered I loved writing.
 After the intense activity surrounding the textbooks, I began working on three fiction projects.
 My Christian fiction varies in genre.
-I actually tried several other things, but these three stuck with me: an endgames thriller, a major political thriller, and a fantasy series.
-Now they’ve all been released, with Staff of the King released June 1, 2020.
+I actually tried several other things, but these three stuck with me: a major political thriller, and a high fantasy coming of age series.
+I had an endgames thriller but I’m going to unpublish that [things have changed too much].

-The first two books are released: The Staff of Light, released in 2019, The Staff of Darkness, released in February of 2020.
-Book three was released the first of June 2020.
+Religious Evil, Demonic Evil, and Anointed Love were all revised in early 2024.
 The landing pages for these books are over in Reality Calling.
 I feel like I’ve put around thirty years into making this world reality.
 I love the story.
 It’s yet to be seen if you will.

 This is from the landing page on Reality Calling